Non-linear relativistic contributions to the cosmological weak-lensing convergence

 On top of dynamical corrections, relativistic effects also induce corrections to the propagation of light since it probes the complete spacetime geometry.
 This can alter the interpretation of cosmological observations at a level that cannot be neglected in an era of ``precision cosmology''.
 Provided one works within perturbation theory, the amplitude of these effects is computable and completely fixed once the normalisation of the scalar power spectrum, at the linear level, is determined.
 For instance, some relativistic effects have been taken into account on the cosmic microwave background~\cite{pub} and shown to be below the constraints on non-Gaussianity derived by \textit{Planck}~\cite{planckXXIX}, but nevertheless in principle detectable on small angular scales, in particular through spectral distortions~\cite{spectral}.
 This article focuses on the effect of relativistic corrections on weak lensing observations, focusing mainly on the induced vector mode background.
 Weak gravitational lensing by the large-scale structure of the Universe has now become a major tool of cosmology~\cite{revuesWL}, used to study questions ranging from the distribution of dark matter to tests of general relativity~\cite{testGR}.

 The propagation of light in an inhomogeneous universe gives rise to both distortion and magnification induced by gravitational lensing.
 The effect of non-linear corrections on the Hubble diagram have been considered~\cite{BenDayan:2012wi,cemuu,Umeh:2012pn,Umeh:2014ana} and shown to be non-negligible given the accuracy of contemporary observations~\cite{Fleury:2013sna,Fleury:2013uqa,voidslensing,BenDayan:2012ct,BenDayan:2013gc}.
+Previous works considered the contributions of the vector metric perturbations to the shear and magnification using standard rulers~\cite{Schmidt:2012mg,Jeong:2013ds}.
 In this article we consider the effect on the weak lensing convergence of non-linear effects that induce the existence of a vector and tensor modes background.
 We compare this to the various contributions to the convergence at first-order~-- the usual integral of the density contrast along the line of sight~\cite{revuesWL}, the contribution from the Doppler effect which is dominant at low redshifts and large scales~\cite{Bonvin:2008ni,voidslensing,Bacon:2014uja}, the Integrated Sachs-Wolfe (ISW) and Sachs-Wolfe (SW) terms which are relatively small and mainly neglected when computing cosmic convergence.